-\end{lem} The lemma follows directly from the definition of the indicator function and the complex geometric optics solutions.
+In this section, we provide a proof of Theorem \ref{main thm}.
+By the definition of the indicator function and complex geometric optics solutions, it follows that

-Due to the Lemma \ref{Pf::1}, it is enough to give a proof of the second part $(2)$ in Theorem \ref{main thm}.
-We only need to prove a lower bound of the indicator function at $t = h_D(x_0)$, since the upper bound is easy due to the well-posedness of the forward problem \eqref{main_eqn}.
-Let us recall the integration by parts formula which is often useful in the estimates.
-For any $\phi\in H^4(\Omega)$ and $\psi\in H^2(\Omega),$ the following Green's theorem holds:
+Because of \eqref{Pf::1}, proving Equation \eqref{eq_Impr} in Theorem \ref{main thm} is sufficient.
+Let us recall the integration by parts formula, which is often useful in estimates.
+For any $\phi\in H^4(\Omega)$ and $\psi\in H^2(\Omega),$ Green's theorem holds as follows: